-“Did you just hit a jackpot?”
+“You sound like you just hit a jackpot.”
 She came over.

-“By manufacturing electric poles from plastic waste and selling.”
+“We’ll soon be manufacturing electric poles from plastic waste.”

 “Who’d buy such?”

 “Wow, you’re such a genius.”
-She plopped her hands on his shoulders and rested her chin on his head.
-“How did dad take it?”
+She rested her hands on his shoulders and her chin on his head.
+“This is what you’re working on?”

-“I dunno how, but he always gets his way.
-I can bet my life on it, you’ll get the deal.
-Please carry on, lemme give you time.”
+“I dunno how, but Dad always gets his way.
+I can bet my life on it.
+You’ll get the deal.
+Carry on, lemme not distract you.”

 “Just surfing what to expect in the first trimester.
-I should start taking iron tablets… No, no, go along, go on with your work; don’t listen to me, I’ll only distract you,” she said, pursing up
+I should start taking iron tablets… No, no, go along, go on with your work; don’t listen to me, I’ll only distract you.”
+She pursed her lips.

-She leaned in, stroking his back with her boobs, and pecked the back of his neck.
-“Each day you make me fall in love with you more and more.
-You’re one in a million.”
+She leaned in, her boobs against him, and pecked the back of his neck.
+“Each day you make me fall in love with you more and more.”

 “That makes the two of us.”